This page includes information to help parents and guardians with children in school. For specific questions please contact your child’s principal.

 School districts are committed to preventing and addressing any consequences of an inadvertent release of personal information about students, as well as teachers and administrators.
 Parents’ Bill of Rights for Data Privacy and Security.

 New York State requires schools to keep height and weight data and to calculate students’ Body Mass Index (BMI).
 BMI is a way of checking if students are under or overweight based on their height and weight.
 If the District is surveyed by the state, we will only share group data (such as, the number of third grade boys whose BMI is below the fifth percentile), not individual data.
 Parents/guardians may request to exclude their child’s data from group calculations by contacting their school nurse by January 2.
 Click here for Health Office contact information.

 A census is conducted each spring by the district to identify all school-age and preschool children living in the district.
 If you have any questions, or need further assistance, please contact Pupil Personnel Service at (518) 207-2062.

-The Board of Education recognizes that on occasion, students may forget to bring meal money to school or they do not have enough funds in their accounts.
+The Board of Education recognizes that on occasion, students may forget to bring meal money to school.
 To ensure that students do not go hungry, but also to promote responsible student behavior and minimize the fiscal burden to the district, the Board will allow students who may forget meal money to “charge” the cost of meals to be paid back at a later date subject to the terms established in District policy #8505.

 Student behavior is critical to providing an environment conducive to learning each and every day.
 It contains information on the range of consequences that may be imposed if students misbehave.
 This information is reviewed with students each year during the opening weeks of school.